cnvrg/chatbot-blueprint/README.md

    * Use the Try it Live section with any text to check the model to infer the intent.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 A custom model and API endpoint which can infer the intents of customer messages have now been trained and deployed.

-Click [here](link) for this blueprint's detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/chatbot-blueprint).